So, I’m coming out.

 Your job is NOT an obstacle, excuse or a hindrance to your side business success.

 The way I see it, it’s an advantage.

 And if you look at it the right way, it can even be your superpower.

 A stable day job provides a predictable income “cushion”, insurance, familiarity, and routine.
 It lays a solid base or foundation from which you can branch out into exploring other things.

 But, there are some pretty awesome, less obvious benefits too.

-Weekdays, I wake up about 3 hours before I need to be into the office and I work on my business.
+Weekdays, I wake up about 3 hours before I need to be in the office and I work on my business.
 Then, I leave the house and spend a full day at my job.
 This gives me just enough variety and contrast in my daily experiences to keep everything fresh.

 I can borrow concepts from one and apply them to the other.
-For instance, a big part of my role at work is process and continuous improvement through Lean.
+For instance, a big part of my role at work is a process and continuous improvement through Lean.
 These concepts can be adapted and applied to help my clients improve workflows and project management in their businesses.